vitaly-t/assert-options/README.md

 }
 ```

-And when default values are not needed, you can just use an array of strings:
+When default values are not needed, you can just use an array of strings:

 ```js
 function functionWithOptions(options) {